techdilation-dev/becodetask/README.md

 ## Postman collections
-Use "Loan Task.postman_collection.json" file for Postman API request
+Use "Loan Task.postman_collection.json" file for Postman API request, you will find this file at root path

 ----------